IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/documentIngestion.md

     oc apply -f client-ingestion-secret.yaml
     ```

-39. Obtain and record your cluster domain used for routes by running the following command.
+39. Obtain and record your cluster domain that is used for routes by running the following command.

     ```
     oc -n openshift-ingress-operator get ingresscontroller default -o jsonpath="{.status.domain}"